 So what can subscription businesses do to fight the challenge of the leaky bucket, when water pours out as fast or faster than you can fill it?
 The businesses that are thriving are the ones that offer a real sense of belonging to their members.
 They let them be part of the narrative and really listen to what they have to say.
 They recognise that building relationships with their members directly is the game changer.
 It’s not only far more rewarding: it also protects them in turbulent times and in the face of increased competition.
 It’s a human instinct to want to belong and be appreciated.
 Those that make sure their members feel an authentic sense of belonging see their members sticking around.
 It’s called added value - a much overused term, that here actually means something.

 Do you run a subscription or membership business?
 Are you seeing an increase in churn?
 Or perhaps you just want to make sure you aren’t affected if times get tougher?
-Join our new Subscription to Community Masterclass series from 8th February and learn how to transform your business from being purely transactional to becoming a thriving tribe of committed enthusiasts.
+Join our next Subscription to Community Masterclass series and learn how to transform your business from being purely transactional to becoming a thriving tribe of committed enthusiasts.